-It’s truth that has sunk into the heart and then oozes up from the heart with an intoxicating quality.
+It’s the truth that has sunk into the heart and then oozes up from the heart with an intoxicating quality.

 Just as I know the gospel (information, facts, theology, etc), I feel the gospel (passion, compassion, concern).
 The left brain and right brain together.

-We are told to “Always be prepared to give reason for the hope that is within you.”
+We are told to “Always be prepared to give the reason for the hope that is within you.”